NASA-PDS/deep-archive/docs/source/usage/index.rst

    tab-separated values file.
 •  ``insight_documents_v2.0_sip_v1.0_DATE.xml``, an PDS label for the SIP file.

-As of this writing, there may be a couple of issues with PDS Registry APIs that may affect ``pds-deep-registry-archive``:
+As of this writing, there may be an issue with PDS Registry APIs that may affect ``pds-deep-registry-archive``:

 •  A `pagination bug`_ may cause some performance issues when making deep